-Pacific nations face many challenges that inhibit their full ability to participate in intercontinental platforms such as ICANN.
+Pacific nations face many challenges that inhibit their full ability to participate in worldwide platforms such as ICANN.
 These include inadequate Internet access & a lack of human resources.

 Shivnesh Prasad, Director of the Dept. of Communications, Government of Fiji, said during his opening remarks, “We are really happy to host this workshop.
 We often feel forgotten as a region in Internet governance discussions.
 It is challenging for us to participate in ICANN, as we do not have full understanding of the issues being discussed within the GAC.”

-The workshop also included the participation of ICANN ecosystem partners, including the Asia Pacific Network Information Centre (APNIC), which discussed issues relating to Internet Protocol (IP) addresses and the Address Supporting Organization (ASO).
+The workshop also included the participation of ICANN ecosystem partners, including the Asia Pacific Network Information Centre (APNIC), which discussed issues relating to Internet Protocol (IP) addresses & the Address Supporting Organization (ASO).

 For photos on the capacity development workshop, please visit here.